awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-producers-with-kpl.md

-# Developing Amazon Kinesis Data Streams Producers Using the Kinesis Producer Library<a name="developing-producers-with-kpl"></a>
+# Developing Producers Using the Amazon Kinesis Producer Library<a name="developing-producers-with-kpl"></a>

 An Amazon Kinesis Data Streams producer is any application that puts user data records into a Kinesis data stream \(also called *data ingestion*\)\.
 The Kinesis Producer Library \(KPL\) simplifies producer application development, allowing developers to achieve high write throughput to a Kinesis data stream\.